McGill-ECSE321-Winter2022/project-group-group-16/README.md

 Grocery Store Application

-Grocery Store Application that supports the needs of a local grocery store and its customers.
+The goal of this project is to develop an online software application that supports the needs of a local grocery and its customers.
+Customers are able to have online accounts that lets them browse, purchase and order available items on the online store.
+The system also lets the manager to manage general aspects of the employees such as their status (active, banned, quit), their hourly pay as well as keeping track of their shifts and the date that they were hired.

 Team Members : Michelle Lee, Arturo Mory Ramirez, Yoah Qiu, Danny Tu, Jian Long Ye (Noah), Yazdan Seyed Zinati